How Much Should a Sales Initiative Cost?

 Calculating Your Cost of Initiative

-So, when sales leaders ask us, "how much should a sales initiative cost?".
-We often walk them through a quick assessment that gives them a ballpark number for their organization.
+So, when sales leaders ask us, "how much should a sales initiative cost?" we often walk them through a quick assessment that gives them a ballpark number for their organization.
 We've outlined some of the components in this blog to get you thinking about your own organization and the type of initiative you're looking to launch.
 Using these inputs will help you find the right partner to execute your plan.

 1. What type of initiative you need?